 - Coolers – Wheeled coolers are lifesavers when you have to drag lots of ice and water around.
 No matter how far you need to park, they are very easy to transport and wheel around.

 As we wrap up the discussion, I hope this guide gave you an understanding of what you need to know before your first practice.
 Apart from athletic clothing, you must also wear protective gear for safety.
-If you aren’t sure what you need, head to checklist for men and women players right now so you don’t miss anything that puts you in danger.
+If you aren’t sure what you need, head to the checklist for men and women players right now so you don’t miss anything that puts you in danger.
 For goalies, head to this post for a complete goalie checklist.